Updated: April 1, 2020

 We know you’re concerned about the impacts of COVID-19 on your retirement plan and your employees, but CBIZ Retirement Plan Services is here to help guide you through these turbulent times.
 Please contact the CBIZ RPS Technical Resource Center with any questions or concerns you have.

 CBIZ Retirement Plan Services is a trade name under which certain subsidiaries of CBIZ, Inc. (NYSE Listed: CBZ) market investment advisory, investment management, third party administration, actuarial and other retirement plan services.
-Investments, investment advisory and investment management services offered through CBIZ Financial Solutions, Inc., Member FINRA, SIPC and SEC Registered Investment Adviser, dba CBIZ Retirement Plan Advisory Services.
-Investment advisory and investment management services may also be offered through CBIZ Investment Advisory Services, LLC, SEC Registered Investment Adviser.
+Investment advisory and investment management services offered through CBIZ Investment Advisory Services, LLC, Registered Investment Adviser.
+Investments, investment advisory and investment management services may also be offered through CBIZ Financial Solutions, Inc., Member FINRA, SIPC and Registered Investment Adviser, dba CBIZ Retirement Plan Advisory Services.
 Third party administration, actuarial and other consulting services offered through CBIZ Benefits & Insurance Services, Inc.